ImmanuelRhesa/slate/source/includes/_cabang_all.md

 }
 ```

-This endpoint retrieves all Cabang.
+This endpoint retrieves all "Cabang".

 ### HTTP Request